 - Mapping the opportunities and risks of future technologies such as artificial intelligence

-- Promoting Effective Altruism, primarily in the German-speaking world
+- Promoting Effective Altruism, primarily in German-speaking countries

 All of our projects share the common goal of preventing and reducing suffering.
 In one way, this seems obvious, since most humanitarian projects—whether they focus on helping the extremely poor, rescuing animals in need, or ending large-scale injustice and oppression—largely do so in order to protect complete strangers from needless suffering.